 Are ceramic bottom bracket bearings better than steel bearings?
 We get this one, or a question like it, daily.
 The quick answer is, “Yes, they are, as long as they are properly engineered and manufactured like ours are”, but one of the big reasons why ceramics are better in the fight between ceramic bearings vs. steel is not what most people expect.
 It’s important for you the reader the know that the reasons why we say “Yes” are practical and not the reasons given by those who hawk ceramics by showing you things like a sledge hammer striking a ceramic ball and the ball coming away unscathed, or some such nonsense.
 As you read this you’ll find out why this and other “tests” like it are, at best, misleading.

 At this juncture, it’s vitally important that we get specific regarding this conversation on two key points.
 Firstly, when we say “ceramics” we mean hybrid ceramic bearings, which are made up of ceramic balls running in steel races.
 Secondly, we are only addressing human powered equipment which operates at relatively low-wattage inputs, at low operating temperatures, and at a measly 80-110 RPMs.
 I realize there are massive studs among us that can churn out 1,700 W at 120 RPMs for several seconds, but when we consider that the dynamic load rating for an off the shelf BB30 bearing (6806) is over 4,500 W at 10,000 RPMs---and this work lasts minutes rather than seconds---we see that humans put very little strain on a properly engineered bearing.

-But before we get to why hybrid ceramic bearings are better than steel for a bicycle bottom bracket, let’s go over some common misconceptions about ceramic bottom bracket bearings.
+But before we get to why hybrid ceramic bearings are better than steel for a bicycle bottom bracket, let’s go over some common misconceptions about ceramic bottom bracket bearings for road bikes.